aravindsnarayan/vault-secret-agent/README.md

 6. **Caching with TTL**: Implements an in-memory cache with configurable Time-To-Live (TTL) for secrets, reducing API calls and improving response times while ensuring data freshness.

+7. **Template Pre-compilation**: Parses and compiles templates only once, caching the results for subsequent renderings.
+Templates are automatically recompiled if the source file changes.

 ## 🤝 Contributing

 1. Fork the repository